Modifying Connecticut Restraining & Protective Orders

 Civil or criminal protective and restraining orders look virtually identical in form and substance.
 Essentially, there are three categories of criminal protective orders in Connecticut.
 The least restrictive is referred to as a “Partial” or “Limited” protective order, which allows full contact and co-habitation, but prohibits threats, violence or harassment against the protected person.
 The next category is called the “Full” or “Residential Stay-Away” which allows physical and verbal contact but prohibits you from entering the protected person’s home or workplace.
 Finally, the most restrictive is the “Full No Contact” protective order, which prevents any and all contact with the protected person under any circumstances, and will sometimes extend to the protected person’s children and family members, even if these children are yours, and are living in your home, which you own, and for which you pay the mortgage!

 Most Connecticut protective order modification hearings challenge the propriety of the last two types of Connecticut restraining orders: the Full No Contact and Full Residential Stay-Away protective restraining orders.
-Especially when restraining orders like these are imposed in connection with minor Stamford and Greenwich domestic violence 53a-182 Disorderly Conduct arrests.
+Especially when restraining orders like these are imposed in connection with minor domestic violence 53a-182 Disorderly Conduct arrests.
 How can the Court issue such an onerous and restrictive restraining order for such a minor charge?
 Isn’t this an abuse of process?
 Fair questions—and ones which should be considered in your modification hearing.

 Why Would a Connecticut Domestic Violence Victim Want to Modify a Restraining Protective Order?